ThrottlingTroll/ThrottlingTroll/README.md

     };
 });
 ```
-Then ThrottlingTroll will count their requests individually.
+Then ThrottlingTroll will count their requests on a per-identity basis.

 ## How to use for Egress Throttling